 As compared to the one-step technique for direct IF, indirect IF utilizes a two-step technique.
 Rather than utilizing a single fluorescent-labeled antibody, indirect IF incubates the sample with an unlabeled primary antibody, which is followed by incubation with a fluorophore-labeled secondary antibody that is directed against the Fc portion of the primary antibody.

 Although indirect IF is more time consuming, it is considered to be a much more sensitive technique as compared to direct IF since multiple secondary antibodies can be used to bind to each primary antibody, hence amplifying the potential fluorescence signal.

 Although indirect IF is associated with certain advantages in terms of increased sensitivity and flexibility to use different conjugated secondary antibodies, this technique can also be more complex, particularly during multiplex experiments involving several secondary antibodies of different target species.

-A third type of IF technique is indirect IF-CF. The basic working principle behind indirect IF-CF is that the binding interaction between antibodies and their targeted antigens will generate many C3 molecules.
+A third type of immunofluorescence technique is indirect IF-CF. The basic working principle behind indirect IF-CF is that the binding interaction between antibodies and their targeted antigens will generate many C3 molecules.
 As compared to indirect IF alone, indirect IF-CF is considered to be a much more sensitive amplification technique.